PidgeonTools/PidgeonRenderFarm/README.md

 Pidgeon Render Farm is a p2p (peer to peer - no third party) render farm software.
 Because no third party server is involved, you don't need an internet connection, just a local network.
 It allows you to use the computation power of multiple machines (e.g. macBook, desktop and laptop) to render on one (Blender) project.
 For now you can only render animations with RRF.

 ### Note
-You may have to configure your firewall on the server side.
-See troubleshooting section for more details.
+You may have to configure your firewall.
+[See troubleshooting section for more details](#server-socket-wont-start).

 ## Requirements
 RAM: ~50 MB + RAM for Blender